tarantool/doc/doc/reference/reference_lua/other.rst

 .. function:: tonumber64(value)

     Convert a string or a Lua number to a 64-bit integer.
+    The input value can be expressed in decimal, binary (for example 0b1010), or hexadecimal (for example -0xffff).
 The result can be used in arithmetic, and the arithmetic will be 64-bit integer arithmetic rather than floating-point arithmetic.
 (Operations on an unconverted Lua number use floating-point arithmetic.)
 The ``tonumber64()`` function is